egor-tensin/setup-gcc/README.md

     - name: Set up GCC
       uses: egor-tensin/setup-gcc@v1
       with:
+        version: latest
         platform: x64

+* `latest` is the default value for the `version` parameter and can be omitted.
 * `x64` is the default value for the `platform` parameter and can be omitted.
 Use `x86` if you want to build 32-bit binaries.
 * Set the `cygwin` parameter to `1` to set up GCC inside an existing Cygwin